boan-anbo/paper-timer-public/index.md

 ## _Space_: leave time to reflect and write

 - __Reading with questions__ makes active reading easier.
-Starting to write down thoughts, especially questions, during the reading process not after helps tremendously
+Starting to write down thoughts, especially questions, during the reading process, not after, will increase dramatically increase your comprehension.

 ---